flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 ### What it does

-This Policy Template uses monitoring metrics from Log Analytics for the last 30 days to identify underutilized instances.
+This Policy Template uses performance metrics from Log Analytics from the last 30 days to identify underutilized instances.
 This is meant to be run as a monthly policy.

 ### Prerequisites

-- Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to manage resources in the target subscription
+- Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to manage resources in the target subscription.
-  - In addition, the Service Principal will need the `Log Analytics Reader` role on any Log Analytics Workspaces the VMs in the subscription are sending metrics to.
+  - In addition, the Service Principal will need the `Log Analytics Reader` role on all Log Analytics Workspaces the VMs in the subscription are sending performance metrics to.
-- The following RightScale Credentials
+- The following RightScale Credentials:
   - `AZURE_APPLICATION_ID`
   - `AZURE_APPLICATION_KEY`
-- Virtual Machines sending performance metrics to a Log analytics workspace
+- Virtual Machines sending performance metrics to a Azure Log Analytics workspace.

 ### Installation